azilnik/theweatherisfun/README.md

 `gulp test`: Lints all `*.js` file in the `source` folder using eslint

 ***Adding the `--debug` option to any gulp task displays extra debugging information (ex. data being loaded into your templates)***

+## Creators

+Theweatheris.fun was created by Ari Zilnik and Eric Hartman.

+Ari is ....

+Eric is a full-stack developer currently based in Toronto.
+His work can be found [here](https://github.com/erixhartman/).